christianwach/civicrm-wp-profile-sync/README.md

 **License:** GPLv2 or later<br/>
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Keeps a WordPress User profile in sync with CiviCRM Contact info and enables integration between CiviCRM Entities and WordPress Entities with data synced via Advanced Custom Fields.
+Keeps a WordPress User profile in sync with a CiviCRM Contact and integrates WordPress and CiviCRM Entities with data synced via Advanced Custom Fields.